Inside: The importance of using a self-care planner, make your self-care plan a priority and combat feelings of stress and overwhelm.

 - Eat healthy food

 - Take vitamins and supplements

 - Sign up for a class to learn something new

 - Spend some time on personal development

 - Pursue your interests!

-If there is one thing I am learning during this midlife phase, it’s that I can no longer neglect myself, my needs or interests.
+If there is one thing I am learning, it’s that I can no longer neglect myself, my needs or my interests.

 And you know what?
 Neither can you.
 Join the Breathe and Reboot email list and get the download for a Simple Self-Care Planner.